-Camera Placement:
+Camera Placement and Recording of Information:

+Information will be recorted continuously.
 The security camera system is installed in public areas only.
 These areas include, but are not limited to, grounds, exterior entrances or exits to school buildings and large gathering spaces such as corridors, cafeteria, lobby, and main entrances.
 Security cameras will not be used where there is a reasonable expectation of privacy, including, but not limited to restrooms, changing rooms, private offices, nurse's office, or locker rooms.